Art history as a network

 For women to take an independent position in art history is full of contradictions, I noticed during my art practice: artworks (of men and women) are always placed in relation to the existing references, e.g. a work of textile can’t be seen as autonomous separated from so called female art forms.
 As a male artist, this can of course work differently but with the same ingredients.
 Another thought to explain this, is the fact that you can only refer to images of artists that are commonly known.
 Female art is rarely ever quoted.
 Quotations are seen from this perspective as reinforcing gender roles.
 My solution for this was to show contradictions, oppositions in one work.
 Always show more than one option, to show complexity instead of peeling things off to clear statements.
 With this my art was in opposition to the modern art tradition I mentioned previously.

 My invented system needs constantly upgrades.
-I can see my work getting more focus and more direct.
+I can see my work getting more focused and more direct.